stefanhoedl/JAT_potential/README.md

 # Sparse graph attention networks as efficient ionic liquid potentials
 Master thesis: Jraph Attention neTworks (JAT), a deep learning architecture to predict the potential energy and forces of organic molecules and ionic liquids.

-- predict the potential energy and atomic forces of molecules
+- to predict the potential energy and atomic forces of molecules
+- operates within the message passing neural networks (MPNN) framework [2]
-- extends the NeuralIL architecture and implementation
+- extends the NeuralIL [1] architecture and implementation
 - adapts Graph Attention Networks (GAT) to replace fingerprint features
-- operates within the message passing neural networks (MPNN) framework

-Performs multiple message passing steps by
+The JAT architecture takes as input the 3N Cartesian coordinates and N types (atomic species) for a molecule with N atoms.
+With these, the model

-- generating a sparse molecular graph
+- generates a sparse molecular graph
+- iteratively refines the type embeddings h^0 with multiple message passing layers
-- using dynamic linear attention (GATv2) as the message function (masked multi-head self-attention)
+- using the dynamic linear attention function (GATv2) [4] as the message function

+    (masked multi-headed self-attention),
-- weighted sum of features + skip connection as the update function
+- and a weighted sum of features and skip connection as the update function,
-- pyramidal regression head as readout function
+- a pyramidal regression head as the readout function
+- and finally takes a sum over all atomic contributions to obtain the potential energy.

 <p align="center">
 <img src="figs/jatOnlyModel.png" align="center"/>